wilsonmar/wilsonmar.github.io/shop/index.md

 Difficulties with alternative designs:

-   * Earplugs like Apple's AirPods do block ambient sound, but hurt my ear.
+   * In-ear plugs like Apple's AirPods Pro hurt my ear.

    * When I want to seem more approachable, I wear a <strong>bone-conducting headphone</strong>.
 I wear them in the car so I don't get a ticket when I listen to my iPhone while driving a noisy van.
 But I found others can hear the sound from them.
    And they co-exist better when wearing glasses.